CartONG-staff/opsmap-nigeria/README.md

 The doc is generated using TypeDoc.
 It doesn't seems to be ok with vuejs components.
 We'll see.

+## Kobo Management

+A kobo user for this proejct has been created.
+The objective is to have a readonly access to every potential opsmap related survey.

+> username: cartong_reader
+> passwd: @bitwarden

 ## Project architecture

 For the seek of opsmap-tookit related files, variables, etc. , we will use the following prefix: TK. (ex: TKHellowWorld).